Sinsinawa Mound raid: Attack

 On June 29, 1832, what was probably a small band of Sauk attacked three men working in a cornfield at the Jones mining settlement near Sinsinawa Mound.
 The Sauk took up a position directly between the settlers and their weapons.
 Two of the men—James Boxley and John Thompson—were killed by the raiding party; their badly mutilated bodies were later recovered.
-The third, an unidentified man, made a run for Jones blockhouse and survived the attack.
+The third, an unidentified man, made a run for Jones's blockhouse and survived the attack.
 The raiders were most likely a group of stragglers from the main body of the British Band, which was moving toward the Rock River with Chief Black Hawk.

 Aftermath

 When news of the raid reached Galena, Illinois, Captain James W. Stephenson set out with thirty soldiers to pursue the raiding party.
 Arriving at Sinsinawa Mound, they buried the two "most shockingly mutilated" settlers there; both Thompson and Boxley had been scalped and Thompson's heart had been removed.
 Stephenson then followed the Sauk trail to the Mississippi River where it went cold, the raiders having apparently crossed the river.
 Stephenson's party returned to Galena empty handed.
 Henry Dodge ordered the various elements of the militia to rendezvous at Fort Hamilton to eventually join General Henry Atkinson near present-day Madison, Wisconsin.
 When word of the attack at Sinsinawa Mound reached George W. Jones he left the volunteers under the command of Dodge and returned to the settlement at the mound.

 The attack at Sinsinawa Mound, compounded by other incidents around the region, helped contribute to the fear gripping the settlers.
 The people of Platteville, in present-day Wisconsin, contemplated fleeing to Galena, about 25 miles (40 km) south, as a direct result of the Sinsinawa Mound raid.
 Colonel Dodge dispatched one of his men, Frederick Hollman, to Platteville to reassure its nervous residents.
-However, by the time Hollman arrived the settlers had already been informed that the local Native American Ho-Chunk tribesmen were friendly.
+However, by the time Hollman arrived the settlers had already been informed that the local Ho-Chunk tribesmen were friendly.
 This and the subsequent delivery of promised supplies from Galena further placated Platteville's residents, and the threatened exodus was called off.